London events in February 2026

 • Tube: Depends on your plan (Central London is easiest for shows + dinner)

-• Best time: Early evening (start with a show or viewpoint, then dinner)
+• Best time: Early evening, as you can start with a show or viewpoint, then dinner.

-• Crowd tip: Book restaurants and theatre tickets well ahead — this weekend sells out fast
+• Crowd tip: Book restaurants and theatre tickets well ahead.

-This is London at its quirkiest, fast, silly, and genuinely fun to stumble upon.
-The Inter-Livery Pancake Races are a brilliant “quick stop” event that feels very local, right in the heart of the City.
+This is London at its quirkiest, fast and genuinely fun to catch.
+The Inter-Livery Pancake Race is a quick stop in the heart of the City, with costumes, cheering, and great photo moments.

 Date: Tuesday 17th February 2026